We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 The metal beads in a U-cut setting have a distinct cutout underneath that mimics a French cut.

-The difference is the curve at the bottom, which contrasts with the sharp point of the V-shaped French cut.
+The difference is the curve at the bottom.
+It contrasts with the sharp point of the V-shaped French cut.

 You’ll also hear U-cuts referred to as scalloped pave.